 All examinations are graded on an anonymous grading system.
 At each examination period each student is assigned an identification number by the Registrar.
 Only this identification number shall be available to the instructor during the grading of the examination and the reporting of grades based on the examination grade.
-As grades are received, and after all examinations have been administered, course grades for each course will be posted, identifying each grade only by the anonymous identification number.
+Release of grades shall be upon the order of the Faculty following due consideration.

 Students who do not want fellow students to know their grades should exercise care in revealing the number and, in no event, is a student to reveal the number to a member of the faculty until all grades have been reported and the anonymous key released.
 A notice to this effect will be posted when the key has been released so that faculty members may discuss grades with individual students.
 Until such time, a student should make inquiries only through the Registrar or other administrator to safeguard the integrity of the anonymous system.

 Examinations must be taken at the time and place noted on the examination schedule.
 In no event and for no reason is an examination to be administered prior to the day it is scheduled.
-For adequate reasons (adequate reason being a circumstance beyond the volitional control of the student) an examination may be administered at some other site and for periods not to exceed five days after its scheduled date, if circumstances assure the integrity of the examination process.

-A student who is absent from an examination without reason shall be given an F-absent or U-absent, whichever is appropriate, as the course grade.
-Excuses and requests for permission not to sit must be presented in writing and should be presented prior to the scheduled date of the examination except in circumstances of an emergency - such as sudden illness.
+For adequate reasons (adequate reason being a circumstance beyond the volitional control of the student) an examination may be administered at some other site on the scheduled date and at the scheduled time if circumstances assure the integrity of the examination process.
+A student who is absent from an examination without permission from the Office for Academic Affairs shall be given an F-absent or U-absent, whichever is appropriate, as the course grade.
+Excuses and requests for permission not to sit must be presented to that office to insure the anonymity of the grading process.
+Such requests should be presented prior to the scheduled date of the examination except in emergencies.
+Appropriate documentation will be required.

 Members of the faculty are required to keep (or cause to be stored under the custodial care of the School of Law) all examination papers.
 Hence, none can be returned to examinees on a permanent basis.
-It is expected that full-time faculty will be available for reasonable periods of discussion of performance with individual students.
+It is expected that full-time faculty will be available for reasonable periods to discuss performance with individual students.